 John VanderLaan founded Kent Concrete in Grand Rapids, Michigan in 1957.
 Kent Concrete specialized in pouring residential flatwork.
-In the late 1970's, John's sons Al and Roger assumed leadership of the Company.
-As the Company grew, it diversified services to include concrete pumping, floor underlayments, concrete polishing and staining, facility services, mudjacking, foundation restoration, excavation and masonry.
+In the late 1970s, John's sons AI and Roger assumed leadership of the company.
+As the company grew, it diversified services to include concrete pumping, floor underlayments, concrete polishing and staining, facility services, mudjacking, foundation restoration, excavation and masonry.
 Innovation and leading project management became Kent's trademark on the job.

-In the late 1990's, Kent Concrete became Kent Companies to reflect the full range of services offered to its breadth of commercial clients.
-Kent Companies expanded to Detroit, Lansing and

-Traverse City, Michigan as well as Elkhart, Indiana to better serve clients throughout the region.
+In the late 1990s, Kent Concrete became Kent Companies to reflect the full range of services offered to its breadth of commercial clients.
+Kent Companies expanded to Detroit, Lansing and Traverse City, Michigan as well as Elkhart, Indiana, to better serve clients throughout the region.
 In 2000, Kent Companies acquired what is now Kent Companies, Texas, in Dallas, Texas.
-Kent Companies Texas serves clients throughout the United States' southern tier, including Louisiana, Arkansas, Oklahoma and Missouri.
+Kent Companies Texas serves clients throughout the United States' southern tier, including Louisiana, Arkansas, Oklahoma and Missouri, and the Pacific Northwest including Washington, Oregon and California.

-In 2008 and 2011, Kent Companies added offices in Charlotte, North Carolina and Central Ohio to provide concrete construction services to an increasingly national customer base.
-Thirdgeneration Company leadership began in 2009 as Al's son Jeff and Roger's sons Chris and Matt took ownership of Kent Companies.
+In 2008 and 2011, Kent Companies added offices in Charlotte, North Carolina, and Central Ohio to provide concrete construction services to an increasingly national customer base.
+Thirdgeneration company leadership began in 2009 as Al's son Jeff and Roger's sons Chris and Matt took ownership of Kent Companies.
+The company has continued to expand its nationwide presence with offices in Austin, Texas, Columbus, Ohio and Nashville, Tennessee.

 Today, Kent Companies is building for future generations.
-The Company continues to grow and diversify with additional construction-related services.
+The company continues to grow and diversify with additional construction-related services.